 - An extra patient leaflet is available with minoxidil.
 Talk to your pharmacist if you have questions about this information.

 - Take minoxidil by mouth with or without food.

-- If you miss a dose of minoxidil, take it as soon as possible.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+- If you miss a dose of minoxidil, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.